hajnimolnar/team-16-project-2/billingtech-backend/README.md

 This is the backend prototype for the **Invoice Management Application** built during the 2025 EEP Cohort.
 It allows users to:

 - View invoices and line items
-- Submit freeform requests for line item changes or full refunds
+- Submit change requests for line items
-- Leverage GenAI (mocked) to interpret user text and structure it into actionable requests
+- Request full refunds for invoices

 ---